dartmouth-cs52-16x/16X-git-map/README.md

 ###Done!

-Now you can go to [http://dali-lab.github.io/project-name](http://dali-lab.github.io/project-name) to see your site!
+If you go to your repository github page now you'll be able to see all the changes you made to the readme!

 ##5) Advanced Git for Devs